Datoneguy246/ChatGPT-Game/README.md

 ## ChatGPT made a game
+*I didn't write any of this code.
+Skynet did it all.*
 ---

 Honestly I'm kinda freaking out that it came out so well.
 It's a simple, if not slightly buggy, shooter game made in LÖVE2D (I'm on a bit of a Lua kick lately).
 It's really cool.